Myeongdong Street Food Complete Guide for First-Time Visitors

 -

-Grilled Skewers (Dakkochi, Tteokgalbi Skewers): From succulent chicken skewers (dakkochi) slathered in various sauces (spicy, soy garlic, sweet) to delicious grilled beef short rib patties (tteokgalbi) on a stick, these are hearty and flavorful.
+Grilled Skewers (Dakkochi, Tteokgalbi Skewers): You'll find all sorts of amazing grilled skewers here!
+From succulent chicken skewers (dakkochi) slathered in various sauces (think spicy, soy garlic, or sweet) to delicious grilled beef short rib patties (tteokgalbi) on a stick, these are seriously hearty and full of flavor.
+You won't be disappointed.

 Price Range: 4,000 - 7,000 KRW